Eric Calder

+Playing career

-Prior to playing in the NHL, Calder became one of the youngest players to play for the Canadian junior team, as a 17-year-old, at the 1981 World Junior Ice Hockey Championships.
+Before playing in the NHL, Calder became one of the youngest players to play for the Canadian junior team, as a 17-year-old, at the 1981 World Junior Ice Hockey Championships, located in Landsberg, Germany.
+He was one of three Canadians selected as MVP players.
 He spent three seasons with the Cornwall Royals of the Quebec Major Junior Hockey League, winning the 1981 Memorial Cup as a member of the team.
+After back to back Memorial Cup Championships Cornwall moved the Ontario Hockey League.

 After appearing in his two NHL games, Calder played a season of minor professional hockey with the Hershey Bears of the American Hockey League before returning to school, attending the Wilfrid Laurier University.
 While at Laurier, he was named an Ontario University Athletic Association all-star in 1986, 1987 and 1988 and a Canadian Interuniversity Athletics Union All-Canadian in 1988.
-Following graduation, Calder returned to the pro game, playing in France, Germany and England until retiring as a player in 1998.
+Following graduation, Calder returned to the pro game, playing in France, Germany, and England until retiring as a player in 1998.

+Post-playing career

-He is currently head coach of the Waterloo Wolves Midget AAA team that plays in the Minor Hockey Alliance of Ontario.
+He is currently operating Skills Plus Hockey in Kitchener-Waterloo and Goderich.
+He last coached a team in 2017, the Waterloo Wolves Midget AAA team that plays in the Minor Hockey Alliance of Ontario.